Hungarian Development Bank: History

-However, the global financial crisis overwrote plans in 2008.
+However, the 2008 financial crisis led to a change in plans.
 Borrowing to invest practically stopped in the Hungarian financial market, and commercial banks were virtually unable to access funds.
 Corporate and household lending decelerated and became expensive, and subsequently sovereign debt management reached a critical state, which was followed by a rapid and significant depreciation of the forint.
 In the situation, MFB's role appreciated in the field of lending to both companies and local authorities showing a highly increased demand for short-term working capital loans as well as for long-term funding.
 By 2009, MFB had ultimately become a key crisis management institution.

 Amid the deepening crisis, MFB's role fundamentally changed in 2010.
 In parallel with the in-depth transformation of the Hungarian State, the Government entrusted MFB with two tasks: the management of public assets worth some HUF 8 trillion (US$40 billion) and performing due diligence on its own portfolio while continuing the performance of development banking activities.
 After completing the due diligence process conducted from a financial, legal and IT perspective in respect of the assets entrusted to it, MFB put the company on track towards responsible management and cleaned up its own portfolio.
 As a result of these efforts, MFB closed the first two quarters with a positive balance in 2013.

+The financial institution played a key role in facilitating access to of EU financial instruments by establishing a network of MFB Points in partnership with commercial banks.
+By the end of 2017, this network was accessible to businesses and retail customers at 642 locations.
+During the EU programming period from 2021 to 2027, businesses and retail customers can access financing through EU-funded loan programs via the MFB Pont Plus network of financial intermediaries.

+Dr. Levente Sipos-Tompa was appointed CEO of the Hungarian Development Bank, effective April 1, 2019.

+The bank's balance sheet and loan portfolio grew significantly during the COVID-19 pandemic and the energy crisis following the Russo-Ukrainian War, driven by its countercyclical policy.

+At the end of 2021, MFB Zrt.'s capital was increased by HUF 45 billion, with an additional HUF 70 billion added in 2022 following a decision by the Minister of Economic Development.
+The current total share capital stands at HUF 519.9 billion.